Porocephalus crotali: Life cycle

 Mammals are the intermediate hosts and snakes are the definitive hosts.

-Once the larva is released from the egg, it enters the duodenal mucosa of the host.
-It takes about an hour from the time the egg is swallowed to the time there is complete entrance into the host.
-After entering the duodenal mucosa, the larvae travel to the abdominal cavity where it takes a week until the larvae molt is encapsulated in the host tissue.
-During a three-month period, the parasite continues to molt five more times in which the size increases and the body becomes segmented.
-The sex of the parasite can be determined after the fifth molt.
-When the sixth molt is complete, the nymphs become encapsulated and dormant.
+Once the larva hatches from the egg, it penetrates the duodenal mucosa of the host.
+The process from swallowing the egg to complete entry into the host takes about an hour.
+After reaching the duodenal mucosa, the larvae migrate to the abdominal cavity, where they spend about a week until they are encapsulated in the host tissue.
+Over a three-month period, the parasite molts five additional times, increasing in size and developing segmentation.
+The sex of the parasite becomes identifiable after the fifth molt.
+Upon completing the sixth molt, the nymphs become encapsulated and enter a dormant state.
 If a snake eats the nymph, the nymph loses its dormancy and quickly enters the intestinal wall of the snake where it travels to the lungs.
 They then feed on the blood and tissue fluids in the lungs until they reach maturity.